Article I. Membership

 - Voting by electronic media.

-- Voting by proxy sent by mail or the scanned copy of the proxy attached to email.
+- Voting by proxy sent by mail or the scanned copy of the proxy attached to the email.

 When introduced and becomes available, votes cast by electronic media shall have the same effect and meaning as votes cast personally by being present at the meeting or votes sent by mail.